rjrobinson/flow_nodes/README.md

 FlowNodes is a Ruby gem that brings the lightweight, expressive power of [PocketFlow](https://github.com/The-Pocket/PocketFlow) to the Ruby ecosystem.
 It provides a minimal, graph-based core for building powerful LLM applications like Agents, Workflows, and RAG, without the bloat of larger frameworks.

-## About PocketFlow
+## Design Philosophy

-This project is inspired by and based on [PocketFlow](https://github.com/The-Pocket/PocketFlow), a Python framework created by [The Pocket](https://github.com/The-Pocket).
-PocketFlow pioneered the minimalist approach to LLM application development with its elegant, graph-based architecture that enables complex workflows in just a few lines of code.
+FlowNodes is inspired by and based on [PocketFlow](https://github.com/The-Pocket/PocketFlow), a Python framework created by [The Pocket](https://github.com/The-Pocket).
+We've adapted PocketFlow's elegant, minimalist approach to LLM application development for the Ruby ecosystem.

-**Key features inherited from PocketFlow:**
+**Core principles:**
 - **Minimalist Design**: Core functionality in under 500 lines of code
 - **Graph-based Architecture**: Connect nodes to create complex workflows
 - **LLM-First**: Built specifically for Large Language Model applications
 - **Extensible**: Easy to extend with custom nodes and flows

-FlowNodes maintains the same philosophy and API patterns while adapting them for Ruby developers and the Ruby ecosystem.
-Full credit goes to the original PocketFlow team for the elegant design and minimalist approach.
+FlowNodes maintains the same philosophy and API patterns as PocketFlow while providing a native Ruby experience.
+This ensures Ruby developers can leverage the proven design patterns that make PocketFlow so effective.

 ## Installation